Cook County, Illinois: History

+An 1855 daguerreotype attributed to Alexander Hesler of the Cook County Court House and City Hall.
+Believed to be the oldest surviving photograph taken in Chicago.

 The shape of Cook County and the neighboring counties has remained the same since DuPage County was formed.
 The population in each county and the split of agriculture compared to residential and industrial activity has changed dramatically over the intervening decades to 2020.
 The county began with 10,201 people in the census of 1840, growing rapidly to 5,150,233 people estimated for 2019 by the US census.
 Growth was rapid in the 19th century, with the County reaching 2.4 million people by 1910.
 In the 20th century, the County reached 5.1 million population.

 Cook County is nearly completely developed, with little agricultural land remaining near the outer county boundaries.